 To be awarded either license, your restaurant must be a “bona fide eating place.”
 In other words, it must:

 In addition, before issuing a state liquor license to you, the ABC requires that you obtain any zoning permits that may be required by your local municipality.
-These zoning permits are most often called Conditional Use Permits (CUP) and, although the CUP process may occur concurrently with the state process, it is different from a liquor license.
+These zoning permits are called Conditional Use Alcoholic Beverage (CUB) in the City of Los Angeles or Conditional Use Permit (CUP) in Los Angeles County.
+In other words, if you’re within the City limits, you need a CUB.
+If you’re outside the City limits, you need a CUP.

-A CUP permits the serving of alcohol on the property itself and may remain for use by a future business if ownership changes.
+A CUB/CUP permits the serving of alcohol on the property itself and may remain for use by a future business if ownership changes.
 Conversely, a liquor license is issued to the owners of the business allowing the sale of alcoholic beverages at a particular location.

 Once you have your liquor license you may be able to bring it with you if you choose to relocate your restaurant.
-However, you will still likely need to obtain a new CUP.
+However, you will still likely need to obtain a new CUB or CUP.

 Both local municipalities and the ABC closely monitor the number of restaurants serving alcohol to avoid: